oap-project/gazelle_plugin/docs/User-Guide.md

 Please check the document [Configuration Guide](./Configuration.md)

 ## Get started
-To enable OAP NativeSQL Engine, the previous built jar `spark-columnar-core-1.0.0-jar-with-dependencies.jar` should be added to Spark configuration.
-We also recommend to use `spark-arrow-datasource-standard-1.0.0-jar-with-dependencies.jar`.
+To enable OAP NativeSQL Engine, the previous built jar `spark-columnar-core-<version>-jar-with-dependencies.jar` should be added to Spark configuration.
+We also recommend to use `spark-arrow-datasource-standard-<version>-jar-with-dependencies.jar`.
 We will demonstrate an example by using both jar files.
 SPARK related options are:

 * `spark.driver.extraClassPath` : Set to load jar file to driver.